cravattlab/Hayward_2025_Boltz_analysis/README.md

 [Phenix](https://www.phenix-online.org) (v1.21) is the sole external dependency.
 The Phenix and PoseBusters validation steps, which account for the majority of the runtime of the analysis pipeline, can optionally be skipped by using the `--skip-validation` argument.

-Installation of all required dependencies should take less than 5 minutes, and analysis on the order of 10 sec per structure with Phenix validation as tested on consumer-grade hardware (M1 Max, MacOS 26.0 or Intel Xeon E5-2660, CentOS 7).
+Installation of all required dependencies should take less than 5 minutes; analysis takes on the order of 10 sec per structure with Phenix validation as tested on consumer-grade hardware (M1 Max, macOS Tahoe 26.0 or Intel Xeon E5-2660, CentOS 7).

 ## Recommendations for running the analysis pipeline

 The modules in this repository are called from the main `process_boltz_from_index.py` script, which performs initial parsing of Boltz-2 cif files as well as all distance calculations.
-It additionally orchestrates the application of orthosteric site analysis and orthostery classification, stereochemical evaluation, and structure validation with PoseBusters and Phenix.
+The script additionally orchestrates the application of orthosteric site analysis, orthostery classification for ligands and cysteines, stereochemical evaluation, and structure validation with PoseBusters and Phenix.

 The `process_boltz_from_index.py` script expects a directory of cif files that are named according to `{accession}_{arbitrary_field}_{ligand_name}_model_{num}.cif`, along with an index file that specifies corresponding UniProt accession numbers and ligand names.
 For the stereochemistry analysis, an additional sheet in the index file containing ligand SMILES is required.
 The index file used in the manuscript associated with this repository is provided as Supplementary Dataset 1.

-After activating the appropriate virtual environment, an example proccessing command might be:
+After activating the appropriate virtual environment, an example processing command might be:

 ```bash
 (hayward_boltz2) ➜ ~ python -u process_boltz_from_index.py --predictions-dir=./example_data/ --index-file=./Supplementary_Dataset_1.xlsx --index-sheet='liganded sites' --ligand-sheet='compounds' --output=example_output.xlsx --index-header=0 --ligands-header=0 | tee example_output.log